cse5391-ff/05-coders-choice/README.md

 ##### Create a new channel

 by clicking the "+ add new" icon

 type in your channel name ( e.g. "chatroom112")

 #####  Join a channel

 by clicking the left icon you would like to join

-###### Send a message
+##### Send a message
 by entering your username

 selecting an urgency level(normal - "", peripheral - "*", urgent - "!")

-    type your message and hit the enter key
+type your message and press enter

-###### View all unread messages
+##### View all unread messages
 in the side panel

 View your inbox by clicking on the channel name on the left-hand side.

 Channel automatically updates to reflect read messages

-#### Cautions:
+### Cautions:
 -Add new channel is buggy, would recommend using the in use channels -Message updates cross browser come after rejoining channel.